Oscar-Mo/Stroke-Lesion-Segmentation/README.md

 Jian Huang -

 ## Background
-Ischemic lesions in the brain arise after a blockage to the cerebral blood supply, otherwise known as a stroke [1].
+Ischemic lesions in the brain arise after a blockage to the cerebral blood supply, otherwise known as a stroke.
 We are interested in the automatic segmentation of ischemic lesions using convolutional neural networks.
 The goal is to train a model using multimodal MRI data (DWI, ADC and FLAIR images) from the MICCAI Society.

 ## References/credits